mikemac18/Galaxy_Classification/README.md

 Step 2: Process raw images by cropping (and scaling?) them

-Step 3: Extract image patches from the processed images
+Step 3: Extract image patches from the processed images (Outlined in section 2 of the Coates paper)

   Alternate routes we could take depending on how we do step 2:
   - getImage_noScaling -> we sample 16x16 image patches from the 160x160 images